sharat-developer/connector_sdk/README.md

 The Workato connector SDK currently supports the [Authorization Code Grant](https://tools.ietf.org/html/rfc6749#section-4.1) variant of the OAuth2 standard.

 Required components in OAuth 2.0 type connection:

-Required components in OAuth 2.0 type connection
-1. Type (use 'oauth2')
+1. type (use 'oauth2')
-2. Authorization_url
+2. authorization_url
-3. Token_url
+3. token_url
-4. Client_id and client_secret
+4. client_id and client_secret
-5. Credentials
+5. credentials

 Redirect URI will be appended to the authorization request by the framework, so there is no need to include it.
 If the application requires that you register the redirect URI beforehand, use: https://www.workato.com/oauth/callback